-Good (almost) early morning!
+Hey to all those here for another late night post.
 It’s nearing midnight and that is when my mind tends to be at it’s busiest.
-There is a name for people like that.
-Nighthawk?
-Bullbat?
+(Sometimes it’s annoying).

 I mean, if I were to try to get myself up at an ungodly hour (like anytime before 9:00 AM) I would never get anything done.
-This is why night owls (that’s the word) are more creative!
-Just kidding, my mother would smack me for saying that.
+This is why night owls are more creative😉 Just kidding, my mother would smack me for saying that.
 She’s the most morning-est person I know.

 Anyways.
 Allow me to start with explaining what my title is all about.
 First off, it is pretty self explanatory.
 However, I will go further into depth and give greater details behind it’s meaning.